libsodium-net/LibSodium.Net/README.md

 * **Unopinionated**: You structure your crypto; we give you the tools.

 Built for developers who want control, clarity, and interop with other libsodium-based systems.

+## 🔬 Testing

+Tests are written using [TUnit](https://tunit.dev), a modern test framework that generates source code instead of relying on reflection.

+This makes the entire suite compatible with Native AOT, single-file apps, and all **PanPlatform™** targets — including iOS, Android, macCatalyst and more.

+No adapters.
+No magic.
+Just fast, portable, real .NET code.

 ## 📚 Documentation